Aribert (archbishop of Milan): Biography

+Aribert was born between 970 and 980 in Intimiano, near Cantù, to an aristocratic family of Lombard origins.
+On 28 March 1018, he was consecrated, bishop of Milan.
 Aribert went to Konstanz in June 1025, with other bishops of Northern Italy, to pay homage to Conrad II of Germany, the beleaguered founder of the Salian dynasty.
 There, in exchange for privileges, he agreed to crown Conrad with the Iron Crown of Lombardy, which the magnates had offered to Odo of Blois.

 This he did, on 26 March 1026, at Milan, for the traditional seat of Lombard coronations, Pavia, was still in revolt against imperial authority.
 He journeyed to Rome a year later for the imperial coronation of Conrad by Pope John XIX on 26 March 1027; at a synod at the Lateran he negotiated a decision of the precedence of the archdiocese of Milan over that of Ravenna.
 He subsequently joined an imperial military expedition into the Kingdom of Arles, which Conrad inherited upon the death in 1032 of Rudolph III of Burgundy, but which was contested by Odo.

-In the political arena of Italy, power was disputed between the great territorial magnates— the capitanei— with their vassal captains and the lesser nobility— the valvassores— allied with the burghers of the Italian communes.
+The Italian army, organised and led by Aribert and Boniface III, Margrave of Tuscany, joined Conrad's German army in Geneva.
+Together, they invaded the kingdom of Burgundy.
+Alarmed by the size of the combined forces, Odo fled without engaging in battle, enabling Conrad to annex Burgundy to the Empire.
+This was the greatest achievement of Conrad's reign, and Aribert played a pivotal role in ensuring this outcome.

+In the political arena of Italy, power was disputed between the great territorial magnates – the capitanei – with their vassal captains and the lesser nobility – the valvassores – allied with the burghers of the Italian communes.
 Aribert created enemies among the lower nobility, against whom he perpetrated the worst acts of violence, and with the metropolitan of Ravenna, whose episcopal rights, along with those of the smaller sees, he ignored.
 A revolt soon engulfed northern Italy and, at Aribert's request, Conrad's son, the Emperor Henry III, travelled south of the Alps in the winter of 1036/37, to quell it.
 The Emperor, however, took the position of champion of the valvassores and demanded that Aribert should make a defence against charges brought against him, but Aribert refused, on the grounds that he was the emperor's equal.